bamos/bamos.github.io/_posts/2014-10-06-prefixed-multi-hop-ssh.md

 A few days later, I came up with a solution using a subshell and the [cut][cut] command.
 I knew `cut` can be used to remove a prefix.
-For example, `cut -d '-' -f 2` will remove the prefix from `prefix-b1`.
+For example, `cut -d '-' -f 1 --complement` will remove the prefix from `prefix-b1`.

 {% highlight bash %}
-$ echo 'prefix-b1' | cut -d '-' -f 2
+$ echo 'prefix-b1' | cut -d '-' -f 1 --complement
 b1
 {% endhighlight %}